Are you an immediate relative—a spouse, a minor child, an unmarried child, or parent—of a U.S. citizen or green card holder?

 - Immediate relatives do not have to wait for a long time.
 A visa number will be issued right away when the petition is approved, the petition will be transferred to the National Visa Center, and then finally to the Consulate.
 The average time for processing cases for immediate relatives is approximately one year;

 - It is suggested that you get a medical exam and certain vaccinations before you go to the interview.
 Ask your local U.S. Consulate for the requirements.

 For non-immediate relatives:

-Non-immediate relatives are brothers and sisters of U.S. citizens, married sons and daughters of U.S. citizens, unmarried sons and daughters of permanent residents and U.S. citizens, and unmarried sons and daughters who are over the age of twenty-one of U.S. citizens and permanent residents.
+Non-immediate relatives, immediate relatives and sisters of U.S. citizens, married sons and daughters of U.S. citizens, unmarried sons and daughters of permanent residents and U.S. citizens, and unmarried sons and daughters over the age of twenty-one of U.S. citizens and permanent residents.
 There is a limited yearly amount of immigrant visas issued to alien relatives.
 The Department of State has to determine if an immigrant visa is available.
 When an immigrant visa number becomes immediately available to you, it means that you can apply to have one of the immigrant visa numbers assigned to you.
-Check the status of a visa number in the Department of State’s Visa Bulletin (http://travel.state.gov/visa/bulletin/bulletin_1360.html).
+Check the status of a visa number in the Department of State’s Visa Bulletin.

 Visas are processed in the order in which petitions are properly filed and accepted by the USCIS.
-A properly filed petition means that the request is fully completed, the fee is paid, and it is submitted with all appropriate supplemental documents.
+A properly filed petition means that the request is fully completed, the fee is paid and submitted with all appropriate supplemental documents.

 HOW LONG WILL IT TAKE?